wesmoFSAE/2024-DAQ-VIS/raspberry-pi/README.md

 Using a Python enviroment run `python3 run_simulation.py`, this will simulate the results which the Raspberry Pi collects.

+You can point the simulator at a different broker by exporting the same environment variables described for the backend (`WESMO_MQTT_BROKER`, `WESMO_MQTT_PORT`, `WESMO_MQTT_USERNAME`, etc.).
+When these are not set the script defaults to `localhost:1883` without authentication, matching the development instructions above.

 ## CAN Bus
 The can bus for the raspberry pi is a 2-CH CAN HAT.
 The links for each hat is set up on system start up.
 The development plan for the telemetry system is a single channel in the EV vehicle.
 For testing purposes